meircif/lumi-lang/docs/testing.rst

    mocked-function-name.mocked()

-To disable mocking of a function ``active`` member can be set to :cpp:var:`false`.
-To re-enable mocking it can be set back to :cpp:var:`true`.
+To disable mocking of a function ``active`` member can be set to :data:`false`.
+To re-enable mocking it can be set back to :data:`true`.
 Mocks are active by default. ::

       mocked-function-name.active := false